-Google Meet transcription, locally.
+Google Meet transcription, done right.

 What Google Meet gives you out of the box